p14z/django-docker-for-app-platform/README.rst

 * There is no need to set a Run Command
 * The default HTTP Port for the project is already ``8080``

+**Note:**
+Static and Media files are served using Gunicorn, this is not recommended for production.